vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     The value of **telemetryDataPoint** is then converted to a JSON string via the **JsonConvert** class that is part of the **Newtonsoft.Json** package you added earlier.
 The JSON string value is then returned to be used as the payload in the message.

-1. Locate the `// INSERT EnvironmentSensor class below here` comment.
+1. Locate the `// INSERT EnvironmentSensor class below here` comment, and then position the cursor on a blank line below the comment.

 1. To construct the **EnvironmentSensor** class, enter the following code: